-A Leave with Pay
+A. Leave with Pay:

-- 1 Vacation The purpose of annual vacation is to provide a rest period, which will enable each employee to return to work physically and mentally refreshed.
-All employees shall be entitled to annual vacation, with pay, in accordance with this Article - a Accrual Employees shall accrue annual vacations at their appropriate assigned work schedule rate, either forty hour (40) or fifty-six hour (56) workweek Paychecks will identify the accrued vacation (Accrued) and accrual rate (Constant) based on their actual work schedule, either a forty (40) hour or fifty-six (56) hour schedule.
-In the event of a change in work schedules, personnel will have their accrued vacation (Accrued) and accrual rate (Constant) changed to the new schedule using the conversion factor 7143 (40 56).
-Personnel who change from a fifty-six (56) hour schedule to a forty (40) hour schedule shall multiply the existing hours by 7143, (see Exhibit G).
-Personnel who change from a forty (40) hour schedule to a fifty-six (56) hour schedule shall divide their existing hours by 7143.
-Personnel shall accrue annual vacations at the following rates.
+- 1. Vacation The purpose of annual vacation is to provide a rest period, which will enable each employee to return to work physically and mentally refreshed.
+All employees shall be entitled to annual vacation, with pay, in accordance with this Article. - a.
+Accrual Employees shall accrue annual vacations at their appropriate assigned work schedule rate, either forty hour (40) or fifty-six hour (56) workweek.
+Paychecks will identify the accrued vacation (Accrued) and accrual rate (Constant) based on their actual work schedule, either a forty (40) hour or fifty-six (56) hour schedule.
+In the event of a change in work schedules, personnel will have their accrued vacation (Accrued) and accrual rate (Constant) changed to the new schedule using the conversion factor .7143 (40 ÷ 56).
+Personnel who change from a fifty-six (56) hour schedule to a forty (40) hour schedule shall multiply the existing hours by .7143, (see Exhibit G).
+Personnel who change from a forty (40) hour schedule to a fifty-six (56) hour schedule shall divide their existing hours by .7143.
+Personnel shall accrue annual vacations at the following rates1:

-For the first four (4) years of continuous service vacation time shall be accrued at the rate of one hundred and twelve (112) hours per year for forty (40) hour per week employees, and one hundred and fifty-seven (157) hours per year for fifty-six (56) hour per week employees
+For the first four (4) years of continuous service vacation time shall be accrued at the rate of one hundred and twelve (112) hours per year for forty (40) hour per week employees, and one hundred and fifty-seven (157) hours per year for fifty-six (56) hour per week employees.

-After four (4) years of continuous service to the completion of nine (9) years of continuous service, vacation time shall be accrued at the rate of one hundred thirty-six (136) hours per year for forty (40) hour per week employees, and one hundred and ninety (190) hours per year for fifty-six (56) hour per week employees
+After four (4) years of continuous service to the completion of nine (9) years of continuous service, vacation time shall be accrued at the rate of one hundred thirty-six (136) hours per year for forty (40) hour per week employees, and one hundred and ninety (190) hours per year for fifty-six (56) hour per week employees.

-After nine (9) years of continuous service to the completion of fourteen (14) years of continuous service, vacation time shall be accrued at the rate of one hundred sixty (160) hours per year for forty (40) hour per week employees, and two hundred and twenty-four (224) hours per year for fifty-six (56) hour per week employees b Eligibility and Permission - No vacation may be taken until the completion of six (6) months of employment No employee shall be permitted to take vacation in
+After nine (9) years of continuous service to the completion of fourteen (14) years of continuous service, vacation time shall be accrued at the rate of one hundred sixty (160) hours per year for forty (40) hour per week employees, and two hundred and twenty-four (224) hours per year for fifty-six (56) hour per week employees.